 Houston, TX 77204

-Modern Indian Literature as World Literature shows that Indian literature is neither a sum total of all the literary and linguistic traditions, nor a one-on-one comparative juxtaposition of single literary texts; instead, it is a spatial and temporal translation, raising questions of politics, circulation, colonialism, language, gender, genre, aesthetics, and myths in local and world literatures.
+Modern Indian Literature as World literature, under contract with Bloomsbury Academic Press (forthcoming: Fall 2019).
+My book shows that modern Indian literature is neither the sum total of all the literary and linguistic traditions, nor a one-on-one comparative juxtaposition of single literary texts; instead, it is a spatial and temporal translation, raising questions of politics, circulation, language, gender, genre, aesthetics, and myths in local and world literatures.

 - “World Literature and the Case of Joyce, Borges, and Rao.”
 CLCWeb: Comparative Literature and Culture.
 14.2 (June 2012).